PoserMocap.com Is Your Source For Motion Capture Animations

 One of the things that we want to do with Posermocap.com is to go beyond simply providing motion capture files for use in Poser.
 We want to be able to turn this site into a resource for Poser animators, thus unleashing this powerful piece of software and enabling people to create their own animated short films and projects.

-Following on from our review of 3D Content Installer, we’re going to be starting this off with a tutorial on how to create multiple external Runtimes in order to show one way to help people organize Runtimes and migrate their contents into multiple external Runtimes quickly and easily.
+We’re going to be starting this off with a tutorial on how to create multiple external Runtimes in order to show one way to help people organize Runtimes and migrate their contents into multiple external Runtimes quickly and easily.

 Just about every Poser user has experienced the problem of Runtime bloat.
 Because there is such a wealth of low-cost and even free content available to Poser users online, it becomes very easy for Runtimes to approach several Gigabytes in size.
 Of course as the Runtimes grow (and because of the file dependencies between Poser figures, props, poses, and textures) they tend to become confused messes that are both difficult to navigate and reduce productivity to a crawl.
 The solution then, is to look at the employing a multiple, organized Runtimes in order to create a logical and easy-to-navigate file structure.